ANZCOR Guidelines

 The following sequence of actions (DRS ABCD) should be followed by health professionals acting in the role of first responder to a paediatric emergency:

-1. DANGERS Check for danger (assess and manage risks to the rescuer and others)
+1. DANGERS?
+Check for danger (assess and manage risks to the rescuer and others)

-2. RESPONSIVENESS Check for response (if unresponsive)
+2. RESPONSIVE?
+Check for response (if unresponsive)

 3. SEND for HELP Call emergency services